wp-plugins/akeebabackupcore/readme.txt

 The backup and restore process is AJAX powered to avoid server timeouts, even with huge sites.
 Serialised data is handled automatically.
 Our long experience –the backup engine is being continuously developed and perfected since 2006– guarantees that.
 You can also make a backup of only your database, or only your site's files.

+EXTREMELY IMPORTANT CLARIFICATION:
+Restoring backups is NOT performed from within the Akeeba Backup plugin.
+You need to use our <em>completely free of charge</em> <a href="https://www.akeebabackup.com/download/akeeba-kickstart.html">Akeeba Kickstart</a> standalone script.
+For reasons beyond our control we can NOT host this file in wordpress.org, hence the link to our site.
+Unlike the other software on our site you <b>DO NOT</b> need to pay or give us your personal information.
+Follow the link above and download it.
+Wnhy not restore from the plugin itself?
+Using Akeeba Kickstart lets you restore your WordPress site anywhere, anytime even when your site is so destroyed you can't even log in to wp-admin, i.e. exactly when you'll desperately need to restore your site.

 If you want a reliable, easy to use, open source backup solution for your WordPress site, you've found it!